LTUC/amman-prep-d14/Class-10/facilitator/content.md

 * Recursion needs more space complexity.

 ### Recursion Applications:
-* Recursion simplifies solving complex problem.
+* Recursion simplifies solving a complex problem.
-* Many math functions cannot be expressed without its use.
+* Many math functions cannot be expressed without their use.
 * Example: **Candy Crush** uses recursion to generate combinations of tiles.
 * Chess.
 * Also used in almost all searching algorithms.